Welcome

 At last, a phone call from DHL Freight Forwarding has advised me that the Main Instrument Panel (MIP) I ordered from Flight Deck Solutions (FDS) in Canada, in August, has finally arrived and is ready for pick up.

-This means that the next phase - the actual construction of a working sim can begin in ernest.
+This means that the next phase - the actual construction of a working sim can begin in earnest.

 To recap on what has been acheived since August 2010: